 - 1. Payment for Electronic Monitoring services shall be the lower of the billed charges or the prior authorized amount. - 2.
 For Electronic Monitoring the unit of reimbursement shall be one unit per service for non-recurring services, or one unit per month for services recurring monthly. - 3.
-No reimbursement is available under this Section for Electronic Monitoring in Provider-owned, Controlled, or Congregate Facilities.
+There shall be nNo reimbursement is available under this Section for Electronic Monitoring in Provider-owned, -Controlled, or Congregate Facilities.